|

 considered what is most commonly encountered in nature.

-air to breathe, water to drink, food to eat, sunlight and fire as energy.
+water to drink, food to eat, plus energy/warmth, and they are

 Conversely, the very nature of oracles is that things are